isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 - Installation/simple training costs can be supported.
 - Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported but subject to the grant cap

 Minimum 30% ordinary shares held by Singaporean/PR.
-No change in vendor allowed% for non-SMEs
+No change in vendor allowed

-### Things to Note
-Active

 ### Contact Information
 N.A.